 Jupiter Jones was born at sea after her astronomer father was murdered by Russian police and her mother left for life in the US.
 She now lives in Chicago and works as a cleaner.
 Her boyfriend Vasiliy has persuaded her to sell her eggs to earn money and she has signed up under the name of her friend Katherine Dunlevy.
 This brings her DNA to the attention of intergalactic bounty hunters.
 As she goes in for the operation, rival bounty hunter Caine Wise rescues her from an attempt to kill her by aliens posing as the doctors.
 He whisks her away on hover boots furiously pursued by the aliens through the skies of Chicago.
 Caine explains that the recurrence of her strands of DNA has marked her as the reincarnation of the matriarch of the House of Abrasax.
 This makes her the queen of Earth, something that Jupiter finds ridiculous given her lowly status.
 Taking her aboard the base hidden inside the Red Spot of Jupiter, Caine, himself a genetic crossbreed that is half-wolf, half-human, introduces her to the scientific marvels of the milliard species that inhabit the galaxy.
 At the centre of this is the millennia-old House of Abrasax, the original seeders of humanity on Earth.
 However, this has brought the matriarch’s three children, each the powerful owners of important sectors of the galaxy, seeking to take advantage of her inheritance.
 What Jupiter does not realise is that her people’s longevity is based on constantly rejuvenating their bodies in a serum distilled from humans and that Earth has been cultivated for the sole purpose of being bred to overflow so that its people can now be harvested.

-The Wachowskis – originally billing themselves as The Wachowski Brothers before Larry’s post-op sex change to become Lana – are cult figures.
+The Wachowskis – originally billing themselves as The Wachowski Brothers before Larry’s post-op sex change to become Lana (with Andy following suit subsequent to the release of this film) – are cult figures.
 This is all due to the enormously influential hit of The Matrix (1999).
 The Wachowskis mystique is amplified by their aversion to publicity of almost any kind, they having it contractually stipulated that they do not do promotion for their films.
 On the other hand, there is a certain critical consensus (not one shared by this author) that The Wachowskis are one-hit wonders.
 Their two Matrix sequels The Matrix Reloaded (2003) and The Matrix Revolutions (2003) let down almost who praised the first film.
 Outside of that, their success rate has been uneven at the box-office and critically divided.
-Their gorgeous live-action adaptation of the Japanese anime Speed Racer (2008) was a critical and commercial flop; the ambitious era-spanning Cloud Atlas (2012) split audiences and critics and did middling box-office, as also did their tv series Sense8 (2015-8).
+Their gorgeous live-action adaptation of the Japanese anime Speed Racer (2008) was a critical and commercial flop; the ambitious era-spanning Cloud Atlas (2012) split audiences and critics and did middling box-office, although their tv series Sense8 (2015-8) was a popular hit.
 V for Vendetta (2006), which they wrote/produced, is well regarded, although the dynamic and exciting Ninja Assassin (2009), which they similarly produced, received only mediocre reviews.
 None of this changed with Jupiter Ascending, which received divided advance word and poor US box-office.

 Of all The Wachowskis’ films to date, Jupiter Ascending ranks as the most unpretentiously enjoyable, the least concerned with the epic meaning of it all and just a determination to create a rollicking good adventure.
 There is a good deal more humour than usual, not something Wachowski films are exactly noted for, with some overlong comic relief scenes cutting back to Mila Kunis’s Russian family.
 There is an extended sequence in the middle with Mila Kunis going through an intergalactic inheritance claims bureau that seems played for broad comedy that doesn’t suit the rest of the film – although the sequence does include a cameo from Terry Gilliam, unrecognisable behind a beard and wild hair, inserted as homage to his bureaucratic nightmare classic Brazil (1985).